captn3m0/captn3m0.github.com/_posts/2018-09-15-aadhaar-disclosure.md

 | 19 Mar 2018 | Confirmation from NCIIPC thanking me for the report.                                               |
 | 19 Apr 2018 | Reminder sent to UIDAI asking for acknowledgement                                                  |
 | 30 May 2018 | Reminder sent to NCIIPC and CERT asking for updates                                                |

+The only change that I'm aware of since my initial report is that the website stopped declaring the [LifeRay version in a HTTP response Header](https://en.wikipedia.org/wiki/Security_through_obscurity).